 7. How often does the Board of Examiners meet?

 The Board of Examiners meets every month except August.
-These meetings are usually on the fourth Thursday of the month.
+These meetings are usually on the third Wednesday of the month.

 8. What payment methods are available to me?